sendamply/docs/docs/Webhooks/B-Inbound-Parse-Webhooks.md

 You can set the **Sending Method** to Raw if you would prefer to receive the full MIME message URL encoded in multipart/form-data.

 Click on "Create" to create the webhook.
-You can test that this is working by sending an email to the address that you set up (in this example, test@inboundtest.yourdomain.com).
+You can test that this is working by sending an email to the address that you set up (in this example, *test@inboundtest.yourdomain.com*).

 ****

-### Inbound Parse Webhook Params
+### Response Params

 #### Default Parameters